Skip to content

-How to make Popsicle Catapult
+How to Make a Popsicle Stick Catapult (Easy STEM Project)

 When we hear the word catapult, we probably imagine sieges on medieval castles, but catapults were actually used much before that and their design varied a lot.